-Targeted sampling should be carried out in accordance with the IMO guidelines and with reference to a pre-decided sampling methodology as described in chapter 4.5.1 of this document.
+Targeted sampling should be carried out in accordance with the IMO guidelines and with reference to a predecided sampling methodology as described in chapter 4.5.1 of this document.

-Random sampling may also be carried out with reference to a pre-decided sampling methodology as described in sampling methodology in 4.5 of this document.
+Random sampling may also be carried out with reference to a pre-decided sampling methodology as described in chapter 4.5.1 of this document.